Articles on Breast Cancer

 Whether one should participate in a clinical trial is a personal decision and should be based upon a full understanding of the advantages and disadvantages of the trial.
 One should discuss the trial with a health care team and ask how this trial might be different from the treatment one would usually receive.

-Someone should never be forced to participate in a clinical trial or be involved in a trial without full understanding of the trial and a written and signed consent.
+Someone should never be forced to participate in a clinical trial or be involved in a trial without a full understanding of the trial and a written and signed consent.

 Health Solutions From Our Sponsors